The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 Harrison Clark

-Clark is the owner of Mid-Century Modern, a business in Inglewood that sells vintage furniture.
+Clark is the owner of Murphy’s Mid-Century, a business in Inglewood that sells vintage furniture.
 Clark describes himself as an independent “main street” candidate, saying he’d rather represent community voices than a party leader or special interest group.
 His website highlights affordability, thoughtful redevelopment and transparent communication as priorities.

 Incumbent: Kourtney Penner